Updated on December 10, 2024

 • Sores and lesions on the lips and around the mouth

-The chemicals in meth—including battery acid, drain cleaner, and antifreeze—are acidic.
-This means the drug itself eats away at your tooth enamel.
+• Chemicals in meth — The drug itself eats away at your tooth enamel due to chemicals like battery acid, drain cleaner, and antifreeze.
 Without a protective layer of enamel, teeth decay more quickly.

-Saliva helps protect your teeth and maintain healthy enamel.
-Meth dries out the salivary glands, so the mouth produces more bacteria.
-The bacteria eventually rots the teeth.
-With time, this can lead to gum disease.
+• Dry mouth — Meth dries out the salivary glands, so the mouth produces more bacteria.
+The bacteria eventually rots the teeth, leading to gum disease.

 Listen In Q&A Format